 Corrective and Preventive Action are key elements to a Quality Management System (QMS) that is focused on Continual Improvement and Customer Satisfaction.
-Indeed, any ISO 9000 type QMS should have this type of focus, unfortunately many do not.
+Indeed, any ISO 9001 QMS should have this type of focus, unfortunately many do not.
+What’s the difference between corrective action and preventive action?

-Corrective Action: action to eliminate the cause of a detected nonconformity and its recurrence.
+Action to eliminate the cause of a nonconformity and to prevent recurrence.

-Preventive Action: action to eliminate the cause of a potential nonconformity and its occurrence.
+Action to eliminate the cause of a potential nonconformity or other potential undesirable situation.

 It is important to properly use these two sub-systems for corrective and preventive action when building a new QMS based on any quality standard, or revising an existing QMS.
 In order to do this, one must understand the difference between Corrective and Preventive Actions.